Digital on-screen graphics by country: Japan

 On all Japanese network television key stations and their affiliates, DOGs appear on the top-right hand corner of the screen.
 In addition, during some programs, a digital clock appears on the top-left corner of the screen.
-The digital clock had been in place on most programs prior to the introduction of DOGs; the first DOGs were introduced in 1999 on the NHK's satellite services, before expanding to terrestrial television with the start of digital broadcasting in that country between 2003 and 2006.
+The digital clock had been in place on most programs prior to the introduction of DOGs; the first DOGs were introduced in 1996 by now-defunct pay-TV channel CS Nittele, and the NHK's satellite services introduced it later in 1998, before expanding to terrestrial television with the start of digital broadcasting in that country between 2003 and 2006.

 Kazakhstan

 Television stations in Kazakhstan introduced DOGs in the mid-1990s.
 Kazakh DOGs are mostly opaque, full-color and sometimes animated.
 Most of Kazakh DOGs are placed in either the top or bottom corner of the screen.

 Malaysia

 Malaysian TV channels started using on-screen logos occasionally since early 1980s, but at that time, only the two channels of RTM used this and TV3 would appear only in 1995 after the television station moved to the current office at Sri Pentas.
 The logo that RTM used in TV stations became permanent in 1991 with Malaysian flag that was up to use for 13 years.
 TV3 logo usually appears on the top-right hand of the screen corner, except for 8TV owned by Media Prima, on the top-left and Bernama TV, without DOG (it was used to appear in neither top-left nor top-right but in the bottom-left).

-On-screen appearance of Malaysian television stations also includes current program showing (used to only appear during the start of the program and after each commercial break, but this has since changed to appear during the whole duration of the program and removed during commercial breaks).
-Logos of television channels are mainly in color, but in some channels (such as almost all Astro-branded channels) the logo used may be transparent and/or white, while NTV7 used transparent logo for several years before Media Prima's acquisition and later, it changed to color but toned down before turning into full-color.
+On-screen appearance of Malaysian television stations also includes current program showing (used to only appear during the start of the programme and after each commercial break, but this has since changed to appear during the whole duration of the program and removed during commercial breaks).
+Logos of television channels are mainly in color, but in some channels (such as almost all Astro-branded channels) the logo used may be transparent and/or white, while NTV7 used transparent logo for several years before Media Prima's acquisition and later, it changed to colour but toned down before turning into full-color.
 In foreign television channels on Unifi TV and Astro, the channel logos are almost never removed during breaks, but during replaced promos, the logo is removed (although some channels removed the logo in the same way as locally operated channels).